kevsierras/Food-Searcher-Project-/README.md

 ---
 **API:**

->This project uses the API [the MEALEDB](https://www.themealdb.com/)for results of food searches, and feeling lucky.
+>This project uses the API [the MEALEDB](https://www.themealdb.com/) for results of food searches, and feeling lucky.